hastexo/tutor-contrib-backup/README.md

 Use the ID of the desired backup version to restore services:

     tutor k8s restore --version={version-id}

+If you run multiple backups each day and want to restore from a specific version of a backup on a particular day, use `--version` in combination with `--date`.

 The restore command will start a job that downloads the specified version of the backup from the S3 storage bucket and restores MySQL, MongoDB, and Caddy